Donor Nexus Honors Pregnancy and Infant Loss Awareness Month Oct 10, 2024 | by Donor Nexus

 What is Recurrent Pregnancy Loss?

 Recurrent Pregnancy Loss (RPL) was previously defined as three or more pregnancy losses or more.
-In 2013 however, the American Society of Reproductive Medicine (ASRM) updated it to "Two or more failed pregnancies."
+In 2013 however, the American Society of Reproductive Medicine updated it to "Two or more failed pregnancies."
 So if you've had two miscarriages, this means that you would be considered someone who is symptomatic of RPL.

 If you are concerned that you have RPL, seeing a reproductive endocrinologist (RE) can provide valuable insight.
 They will look at the timing of the loss and the visualization of developmental milestones before the loss (for example, fetal heartbeat on ultrasound).
 They will also take a thorough history and perform a physical examination.
 This may be followed by a series of diagnostic tests, including blood work on both partners and evaluating the uterus, usually with a specialized ultrasound study (sonohysterogram) to look for fibroids, scar tissue, or polyps that might compromise embryo implantation.